Idena (IDNA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Idena Historical Price

-According to the latest data gathered on Idena live price page, the current price of Idena is 0.00288186USD.
-The circulating supply of Idena(IDNA) is 80.86M IDNA , giving it a market capitalization of $233.02K.
+According to the latest data gathered on Idena live price page, the current price of Idena is 0.00263474USD.
+The circulating supply of Idena(IDNA) is 80.97M IDNA , giving it a market capitalization of $213.33K.

 The Idena Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of IDNA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.